 Ms Wanjala says marketing of the cafés is mainly through their mailing list, which currently has 300 people.
 At each café, the organisers also ask participants to recommend people to the café.

-New media “We are also working with new media such as Facebook and Twitter to advertise the Science Cafes,” said Ms Wanjala.
+“We are also working with new media such as Facebook and Twitter to advertise the Science Cafes,” said Ms Wanjala.

 The shift towards public engagement models of science communication has placed more emphasis on the recipients — not as passive consumers, but as individuals with opinions and beliefs that are worth hearing and understanding.